Table of Contents

-The days where it’s gone spectacularly well and the ones where you consider packing it all in to permanently push pens.
+The great days where it’s gone spectacularly well and the other ones where you’ve considered packing it all in to permanently push pens.

-Sure, your friends (or your ma) probably think you spend all day swanning around sipping fancy Ethiopian coffee and consulting (which here means: talking shite around a big table), but there’s a boatload of paperwork and tax-keeping involved too.
+Sure, your friends (and your ma) probably think you spend all day swanning around sipping fancy Ethiopian coffee and consulting, but there’s a boatload of paperwork and tax-keeping involved too.

 There’s definitely the added bonus of a little more freedom and, at the very least, it feels like you’re not-so-entirely stuck on the hamster wheel we call capitalism.